 Skip to Content

-This is a really easy pressure cooker bean soup that is healthy and only requires a few ingredients.
-Very versatile where you can make it vegetarian if you want or load it up with bacon and either way it is full of flavor.
-The perfect Instant Pot soup during the winter and year round really.
+Really easy pressure cooker bean soup with ham and dried beans that is healthy and only requires a few ingredients.
+Versatile where you can make it vegetarian if you want or load it up with bacon.
+The perfect Ninja Foodi or Instant Pot soup during the winter and year round.

 It is not only a flavorful dinner but really cheap to make too.
 Another one to add to my cheap Instant Pot recipes post.
 Add as many vegetables as you like.
 I just chose onions and celery this time but you could really load it up if you wanted.
 Make it a sort of minestrone style northern bean soup with lots of veggies.